← All Stories

 He spit it into Wood.

-Not a specific piece of wood.
+Not a particular piece of wood.
 Into wood.
 Into the material itself.
 This is the part of the story that explains something real about the physical world.
 The fire went into wood and stayed there, hidden inside it, and that is why, if you rub two dry sticks together long enough, the fire comes back.
 It was always in there.
 Frog put it there.
 You're just reminding it.

 The people got fire.

 The Fire Beings went back to their mountain.
 The monopoly was broken and there was nothing to be done about that now.
 Fire was everywhere, inside the wood, inside the world, available to anyone who knew how to call it back out.
 You cannot un-teach a thing that's been learned.
-You cannot re-hoard what's already been distributed.
+You cannot re-hoard what's already been handed out.

 And Coyote got no particular credit for it.
 That's the other thing the stories understand.
 Coyote did not want a monument.
 He probably wasn't thinking about monuments when he ran up that mountain.
 He was thinking about the problem, and the solution, and whether it would work.
 When it worked, he moved on to the next thing.
 Coyote always moves on to the next thing.

 But here is what the story really is, underneath the chase and the theft and the animal relay.
-It's a story about what happens when one group of beings has something that everyone else needs.
+It's a story about what happens when one group of beings has something everyone else needs.
 The Fire Beings aren't demons.
 They're just hoarding.
 And the answer isn't a hero.
 There's no single champion who rides in and defeats them.
-The answer is a trickster who admitted he couldn't do it alone, and a group of animals who each agreed to do their small part, and the recognition that if enough different creatures run far enough in the same direction, you can move fire from a mountain to everywhere.
+The answer is a trickster who admitted he couldn't do it alone, and a crowd of animals who each agreed to do their small part, and the plain fact that if enough different creatures run far enough in the same direction, you can move fire from a mountain to everywhere.

 Nobody got the credit.
 Nobody needed to.
 The fire was in the wood now.